bioinformatics-ua/PEI-detector-models/README.md

 The `openai-roberta-detector` only works with python3.7, so python3.7 must be installed!!!
 (This is a hard requirement due to the transformer library)
 The `chatgpt-roberta-detector` works with the latest version of the required libraries, so it should be good to run.

+For both models, I am creating virtual-environments, so it is required to have the package python-venv installed.